 A road in Fort Stockton.
-This kicks off a day that was very tiring, because a truck siren made noise all night while I was trying to sleep the previous night.
+This kicks off a day that was very tiring, because a truck siren had made noise all night while I was trying to sleep.

 Fort Stockton again.
 These photos may have been on Sycamore Street or Gonzales Loop that bypass town on the west and south.

 We try bypassing town only to be confronted with this obstruction.

 A flooded road in Fort Stockton.

 US 90/385 in Marathon.
 This photo highlights the continued decay of an Exxon sign.
 The sign is at center left and was already in a considerable state of ruin during my 2011 trip, and now it's worse.
 I assume those are the Del Norte Mountains in the background.

 I have a few random photos of the Big Bend area.
 I tried to include animals, but they weren't out as much as they were in my 2011 trip.

 More from the Big Bend region.